 I began my storytelling career in Champaign-Urbana, Illinois, where I performed several times at the iSchool Storytelling Festival, as well as numerous showcases and benefit shows put on by the Champaign-Urbana Storytelling Guild.
 I organized and emceed story concerts for the local celebration of World Storytelling Day.
 I appeared in many venues, including the Celtic Knot Public House in Evanston, IL, and the open mic at Dominican College, Forest Park, IL, hosted by Illinois Storytelling, Inc. I was invited to tell at the Champaign-Urbana Folk & Roots Festival, as well as the public library-sponsored Read Across America event.
 I also shared many stories during Sunday services and inter-generational coffeehouses at the Unitarian Universalist Church of Urbana.

 After moving to Minneapolis in late 2015, I expanded my repertoire to include personal and family stories as well as traditional tales from around the world.
 I’ve competed at Story Slam MN! at Kieran’s Irish Pub and won prizes several times.
-I’ve also performed at PJ Stories, a monthly evening story hour for children at the Underground Music Café in Falcon Heights, and Story Club Minneapolis, a monthly open mic at the Bryant-Lake Bowl.
+I’ve also performed at Cheap Theatre at the Black Forest Inn; PJ Stories, a monthly evening story hour for children at the Underground Music Café; the open mic segment of the monthly Story Club Minneapolis at the Bryant-Lake Bowl; and shows at Strike Theater.
 I was chosen as a showcase teller at the Northlands Storytelling Network’s 2017 Confabulation.
 Several of my stories have been broadcast on “Stay Human,” a weekly radio show hosted by Michael Goldberg on KAXE in northern Minnesota.
-I draw on my ethnic background (English-German) for stories I share at the annual Festival of Nations.
+I draw on my ethnic background (English-German) for stories I share with students at the annual Festival of Nations.